Brazilian Inheritance Law: Forced Heirship (Legitima) Rules Every Foreigner Should Know

 Whether the spouse inherits concurrently with descendants depends on the marriage regime — a critical distinction explained below.

-Forced heirship (sucessao necessaria) is the cornerstone of Brazilian succession law.
+Forced heirship (sucessao necessaria) is the cornerstone of Brazilian succession law — and the concept that generates the most confusion among foreign clients.
 Under CC Art.
 1.846, at least 50% of the estate — the legitima — must be distributed to compulsory heirs (herdeiros necessarios).
+This is not a suggestion or a default that can be overridden.
+It is a constitutional protection rooted in CF Art.
+5, XXX, which guarantees the right of inheritance.

 Who Are the Compulsory Heirs?